TySanteOn/Silent-Labyrinth_Experimental-Web/README.md

 ## Concept

-This game is for 1-4 players.
-You’ll be dropped inside a labyrinth, each of you in a different corner.
-Where you’ll have to find three keys to unlock the exit, but there is a catch.
+You’ll be dropped inside a labyrinth where you’ll have to find three keys to unlock the exit, but there is a catch...

 You’ll be blind and the only way you can see is by using sound to echolocate your way through the labyrinth.

 Also there’ll be a monster that wants to steal your keys.
 This monster can’t see, but will follow the sounds it hears, so you shouldn’t be too loud.

-## Backstory
+## Game backstory
 \--- more info later \---

 ## Features
+* WebAudio uses your mic input to make light.
-* Multiplayer
+* ThreeJS environment.
-* Pulses aren’t continuous, there’s a waiting time between them.
-* Choose between speaking or press space bar (this is a fallback for people who have loud roomies)
-* Look around with WebVR (your phone & a google cardboard)

 ## Hints
 The monster can’t see you, so when it walks past you you better shut up.
 Don’t forget you can’t walk silently.

 ## Controls:
-* ⇧ walk forwards <br>
+⇧ walk forwards <br>
-* ⇦ turn left <br>
+⇦ turn left <br>
-* ⇨ turn right
+⇨ turn right <br>
+⇩ walk backwards

+## Possible future features
+* Multiplayer
+* WebVR